stackbit-projects/yourmamaisgood-e139d/content/pages/pricing.md

       > We strongly believe that the greatest differences are the greatest strength.
-This is why in our company it will be difficult to find twice the same nationality.
-But, you will always have a compatriot listening to you.
+This is why in our company it will be difficult to find more then twice the same origin.
+But, you will always have a compatriot listening to your needs.
     background_image_position: right top
     background_image_size: contain
     image: images/magnificent-coriander.jpg